jaredtumiel/blog-/_posts/2021-08-14-programmable-matter.md

 1) We can imagine the DNA of the cell as providing the instruction set for the cell, and by editing the DNA, we 'program' novel functions and outputs into the cell
 2) We can send cellular signals by binding molecules to membrane receptors, the intracellular machinery of the cell can process this signal, and various outputs - in the form of up- or down-regulation, signal propagation, synthetic activity, etc. - can occur

-It's worth lingering on the various ways we can 'program' biological matter, then, because each may be useful, and they're just really cool.
+But it's worth lingering on the various ways we can 'program' biological matter, then, because each may be useful, and they're just really cool.

 #### Programming by DNA editing

 Firstly, DNA and genetics seems more like a lookup table than a programming language.
 You specify a string 'GTG/CAC/CTG/ACT/CCT/GAG' and that gives you the sequence of amino acids 'Val/His/Leu/Thr/Pro/Glu', and that's the first 6 amino acids in the beta chain of human haemoglobin.
 There's also lots of secondary features in this 'language' like [reading frames](https://www.wikiwand.com/en/Reading_frame) and [post-translational](https://www.wikiwand.com/en/Post-translational_modification) and [post-transcriptional](https://www.wikiwand.com/en/Post-transcriptional_modification) processing, and which genes are available for translation at a given time, and how translation is promoted or inhibited.
 But the basic idea of 'inject' new code and use the molecular machines to assemble it isn't far off.

 Tools like CRISPR give us this kind of ability to edit the genome, but more excitingly, open the path to novel protein design (tools like [AlphaFold](https://deepmind.com/blog/article/AlphaFold-Using-AI-for-scientific-discovery) will be crucial here, but also see [*Biological structure and function emerge from scaling unsupervised learning to 250 million protein sequences*](https://www.biorxiv.org/content/10.1101/622803v3) and [*Deep neural language modeling enables functional protein generation across families*](https://www.biorxiv.org/content/10.1101/2021.07.18.452833v1) for some incredible ideas that aren't as famous as AlphaFold!)

+#### Programming by epigenome editing

+One problem with editing the genome directly is that cells generally don't like it when you cause breakages in their DNA.
+So instead of trying to remove a problematic sequence, why not just suppress it so that it's never expressed?
+As it happens, cells already possess machinery that can inactivate genes like this - and these epigenetic modifications provide a nice platform for programming the cell.
+Enter a recent [CRISPR modification called 'CRISPRoff'](https://www.cell.com/cell/fulltext/S0092-8674(21)00353-6?) (yes, there's also a CRISPRon) which uses the sequence-targeting ability of CRISPR to direct molecular machinery that can methylate (and thereby inactivate) almost any part of the genome.
+This is a big deal because the difference between your hepatic cells and your neurons are largely differences in which parts of their genomes are expressed at any given time, and so the ability to selectively turn expression on or off is a potential [Hamming-Enabler](https://jaredtumiel.github.io/blog/2021/08/06/techno-optimism1.html) for fine-grained control of complex multicellular-morphology (see later in this post).

 #### Programming by cell signalling